Since Hypertherm doesn’t make CNC cutting machines, how do I pick the best CNC plasma table for the money?

 Hypertherm’s HyDefinition® and X-Definition® plasma systems, which come with a 100 percent duty cycle, are made for these types of industrial machines.
 Each HyPerformance® and XPR™ plasma model is rated for cutting specific metal thicknesses, but all provide excellent cut quality and can lower operating costs in high-production environments.

-Here are five questions to ask yourself and your answers will help you narrow down the options:
+5 questions to ask yourself to help narrow down the options:

 Honest answers to the above questions will help you buy the best CNC plasma cutter table for the money when you see one for sale.